 We can all benefit from saving a few bucks here and there.
 An easy way to accomplish this is by identifying energy inefficiencies around your home.
 Upgrading your HVAC equipment or adding a smart thermostat, for example, provides more control over your HVAC equipment, leading to a more energy-efficient home and savings on your monthly energy bills.

 Read on to learn about 4 ways you can make energy-efficient home improvements.

-1. Install a Smart Thermostat
+1. Try a Smart Thermostat

-3. Replacing Your Worn-Down, Inefficient HVAC Equipment
+3. Upgrading Your Worn-Down, Inefficient HVAC Equipment

-Get in touch with a reputable HVAC provider like Miller Climate Control LLC for air conditioning installation in Georgetown.
+Call a reputable HVAC provider like Miller Climate Control LLC for air conditioning installation in Georgetown.

-4. Use Energy-Efficient Air Filters
+4. Look for Energy-Efficient Air Filters

 When you’re looking for new HVAC filters, remember that not all air filters are capable of providing the same results.
 Some air filters are far more effective than others, resulting in lower energy bills and a clean home.

 The performance of HVAC air filters is scored by their Minimum Efficiency Reporting Value, or MERV rating.
 The MERV scale ranges from 1-20; the higher the number, the more effective the filters are.
 It’s worthwhile to note, though, that high-efficiency air filters can sometimes restrict airflow too much based on the type of HVAC system you own.
 It’s important to review the owner’s manual before buying a filter to determine the right one for your system.